If you need any extra support to use the airport, we can help

 Together with the Colostomy Association, London City Airport has delivered relevant training to all our security staff.
 The training is now part of all our introductory and refresher courses for security agents.

-Have a look at their website and, as always, if you require any special assistance, please let us know in advance by emailing email@example.com
+If you require any special assistance, please let us know in advance by emailing email@example.com.

 Parkinson's UK offers advice for travellers online.